 Unless otherwise stated, the operating band unwanted emission (OBUE) limits in FR1 are defined from ΔfOBUE below the lowest frequency of each supported downlink operating band up to ΔfOBUE above the highest frequency of each supported downlink operating band.
-The values of ΔfOBUE are defined in table 6.6.1-1 for the NR operating bands.
+The values of ΔfOBUE are defined in table 6.5.1-1 for the NR operating bands.

 The requirements shall apply whatever the type of transmitter considered and for all transmission modes foreseen by the manufacturer's specification.
-In addition, for a BS operating in non-contiguous spectrum, the requirements apply inside any sub-block gap.
-In addition, for a BS operating in multiple bands, the requirements apply inside any Inter RF Bandwidth gap.

 Basic limits are specified in the tables below, where: